This article will show you the step-by-step approach for SSIS Package Deployment using BIDS or SQL Data Tools.

-For this demonstration we are going to use following Integration Service project.
-As you can see, it has one and only package.
+For this demonstration, we use the following Integration Service project.
+As you can see, it has a one and only package.

-Before we start deploying the project,. let me show you the configuration of the SSIS package.
-From the below screenshot you can that, it has one Data Flow task
+Before we start deploying the project, let me show you the configuration of the SSIS package.

-Let me double-click on the OLE DB Destination, so that you can see the destination Table that we used.
-From the below screenshot you can see, we used Load Data From SQL table present in the SQL Tutorial Database.
-I suggest you to refer OLE DB Destination article to understand the destination configuration settings.
+Let me double-click on the OLE DB Destination to see the destination Table we used.
+The screenshot below shows that we used the Load Data From SQL table present in the SQL Tutorial Database.
+Therefore, I suggest you refer to the OLE DB Destination article to understand the destination configuration settings.

-Deploy SSIS Package using BIDS
+SSIS Package Deployment using BIDS

 Select Destination: This page is used to specify the destination